 Stormwater pumping

 Council considers that pumping of stormwater as a system solution is rarely a practical option because of the need for continuity of power supply and a very conservative approach to pumping design.
-Applications for pumping stormwater as a smaller component (e.g. low lying sump) of an overall on-site solution need to have exhausted the other available options and provide sufficient risk mitigation for pump malfunction and power outages.
+Applications for pumping stormwater as a smaller component (e.g. low-lying sump) of an overall on-site solution need to have exhausted the other available options and provide sufficient risk mitigation for pump malfunction and power outages.

 Availability/capacity of Council stormwater reticulation